sunnatjonMuratov/Scuba_Diving/README.md

 HTML: Structure and content of the web pages.
 CSS: Styling to make the app visually appealing.
 Images: Visuals to enhance the user experience.
-📂 Project Structure

-├── index.html            # The main landing page for the Scuba Diving Experience App ├── styles.css            # Contains all the CSS styles for the project ├── /images               # Directory for all the images used in the project │   ├── scuba1.jpg
-│   ├── scuba2.jpg
-│   └── ...
-└── /assets               # Optional, if you have additional assets like fonts or icons

 Clone the Repository:
 git clone https://github.com/sunnatjonMuratov/Scuba_Diving.git